searchcraft-inc/searchcraft-wordpress/readme.txt

 = Where can I find the Searchcraft plugin documentation? =

-Documentation for the Searchcraft plugincan be found on our [developer documentation](https://docs.searchcraft.io/).
+Documentation for the Searchcraft plugin can be found on our [developer documentation](https://docs.searchcraft.io/).

 = I would like to report a bug or request a feature =